-As $\sigma$ approaches zero, $G{\sigma}$ becomes a delta function, and the $\nabla^2 G{\sigma}$ becomes a Laplacian $\nabla^2$ , i.e. a second derivative operator.
-For small $\sigma$ , the detector is sensitive to noise.
-For large $\sigma$ , it is less sensitive to noise, but misses edges.
+As σ approaches zero, G{σ} becomes a delta function, and the $\nabla^2 G{\sigma}$ becomes a Laplacian ∇^2 , i.e. a second derivative operator.
+For small σ , the detector is sensitive to noise.
+For large σ , it is less sensitive to noise, but misses edges.
 The biological appeal of the Marr-Hildreth detector is that lateral inhibitory filters provide the $(\nabla^2 G{\sigma})$ kernel.

-One could build zero-crossing detectors by ANDing the outputs of appropriately aligned center-surround filters effectively building oriented filters out of symmetric ganglion-cell (or LGN) like spatial filters (Marr and Hildreth).
+One could build zero-crossing detectors by ANDing the outputs of appropriately aligned centersurround filters effectively building oriented filters out of symmetric ganglion-cell (or LGN) like spatial filters (Marr and Hildreth).

 But what about the oriented filters in the cortex?
-One interpretation consistent with the Hubel-Wiesel edge detector interpretation of sine-phase receptive fields in V1, is in terms of 1rst derivatives.
+An interpretation consistent with the Hubel-Wiesel edge detector interpretation of sine-phase receptive fields in V1, is in terms of 1rst derivatives.
+Let's see how this works.